elvijs/intro_to_gps/README.md

 # intro_to_gps

 Welcome!
 This repo contains some accompanying material for an introductory talk on Gaussian Processes.

+See the accompanying whiteboard notes in `Whiteboard.pdf`.

 ## Setup